rideau-info.com

 The Story of Lieutenant-Colonel John By, R.E. and his fall from grace.

-It was 6 a.m. on May 25, 1832 when the sound of a cannon shot reverberated through the village of Smiths Falls.
-The sound roused a few from their beds, but most were already up, waiting anxiously for what this sound represented.
-They were standing at Detached Lock, braving the chill of early morning, in anticipation of the big event.
+It was 6 a.m. on May 25, 1832, when the sound of a cannon shot reverberated through the village of Smiths Falls.
+The sound roused a few from their beds, but most were already up, waiting anxiously for what that sound represented.
+They were gathered at Smiths Falls Detached Lock, braving the chill of early morning, in anticipation of the big event.

-There was smoke on the horizon and the residents now caught sight of the paddle wheel boat as it rounded the last corner and headed straight for the lock.
+There was smoke on the horizon and the residents now caught sight of the paddle-wheel boat as it rounded the last corner and headed straight for the lock.
 It was a small cannon on board that boat that had announced its imminent arrival.
-Cheers erupted from the crowd as they recognized the unmistakable silhouette of a man standing at the bow of the ship; it was Lieutenant-Colonel John By, Royal Engineer, the man in charge of building the Rideau Canal.
-On a promontory overlooking the village the roar of an eighteen pound cannon drowned out the cheers of the crowd as a group of enthusiastic villagers fired a return salute to Colonel By.
+Cheers erupted from the crowd as they recognized the unmistakable silhouette of a man standing at the bow of the boat; it was Lieutenant Colonel John By, Royal Engineer, the man in charge of building the Rideau Canal.
+On a promontory overlooking the village, the roar of an eighteen pound cannon drowned out the cheers of the crowd as a group of enthusiastic villagers fired a return salute to Colonel By.

 In Smiths Falls, the boat that Colonel By was travelling on was now being locked though Detached Lock.
-It was Robert Drummond’s 80 foot long steam boat, “Pumper”, renamed “Rideau” for this special occasion – the inaugural cruise through the Rideau Canal, marking its official opening.
+It was Robert Drummond’s 80 foot long steamboat, Rideau (aka Pumper) on the inaugural cruise through the Rideau Canal to mark its official opening.
 Colonel By stepped off the boat to greet the crowd.
-He was followed by his wife Esther and their daughters, 13 year-old Esther March and 11 year-old Harriet Martha.
-They walked along, chatting with the crowd, as the boat headed to Combined Locks.
-Once at Combined, Colonel By and family stepped back on board.
-By ordered another salute fired from the small cannon.
-As the echoes of that shot faded, the big cannon on the hill roared in answer.
+He was followed by his wife Esther and their daughters, 13 year-old Esther March By and 11 year-old Harriet Martha By.
+They walked along, chatting with the crowd, as the boat headed to Smiths Falls Combined Locks.
+As they arrived at Combined, the big gun on the hill fired another salute.

-Back in London the clerk was completing the minute “My Lords further desire that Colonel By may be forthwith ordered to return to this country, that he may be called upon to afford such explanation as My Lords may consider necessary upon this important subject.”
-The subject at hand was that the expenditures for building of the Rideau Canal had exceeded the amount of Parliamentary grants.
+Back in London the clerk was completing the minute, “My Lords further desire that Colonel By may be forthwith ordered to return to this country, that he may be called upon to afford such explanation as My Lords may consider necessary upon this important subject.”
+The subject at hand was that the expenditures for the building of the Rideau Canal had exceeded the amount allocated by Parliament.
 It was a time of parliamentary reform in England and of battles for control of the British treasury.
-Ordnance needed to be taught a lesson, an example had to be made, and the example chosen was Lieutenant-Colonel John By.
+Ordnance needed to be taught a lesson, an example had to be made, and the example chosen was Lieutenant Colonel John By.

-The lower gates of Combined Locks opened up.
-Grey billowing smoke spewed from the smokestack of the “Rideau”, the boiler at full pressure, the 12 hp steam engine straining to turn the twin paddle wheels.
+The Colonel and his family stepped back on board the Rideau as it entered the lower lock at Combined.
+The water in the lock was lowered, the gates opened and grey billowing smoke spewed from the smokestack of the Rideau, as, with the boiler at full pressure, the 12 hp steam engine strained to turn the twin paddle-wheels.
 The ship left the lock and headed towards Old Slys.
-On the hill above town, the gun crew were readying the cannon for a last rousing salute to Colonel By.
+On the hill above town, the gun crew was readying the cannon for a last rousing salute to Colonel By.
 They crammed in 10 pounds of powder and then tamped sods of earth down the barrel.
-The cannon was primed, the flintlock set, and the trigger pulled.
+The cannon was primed and then the shot was fired.
 The cannon exploded — literally — the end of the barrel blasted apart.
 Pieces of metal travelled up to 425 feet (130 m) from the shattered cannon.
 Only four feet of the muzzle remained.
 Miraculously, no one was hurt in the incident.

 Oblivious to the excitement of the exploding cannon, the Rideau steamed sedately towards Old Slys.